-In addition, as of June 30, 2021, we had 48,319,951 options outstanding that, if fully exercised, would result in the issuance of shares of Class B common stock, as well as 8,423,137 shares of Class B common stock subject to RSU awards.
+In addition, as of March 31, 2022, we had 43,713,518 option shares outstanding that, if fully vested and exercised, would result in the issuance of an equal number of shares of Class B common stock or Class A common stock, as well as 16,666,972 total shares of Class B or Class A common stock subject to RSU awards.
 All of the shares of Class B common stock issuable upon the exercise of stock options, and the shares reserved for future issuance under our equity incentive plans are registered for public resale under the Securities Act following conversion to shares of Class A common stock.
-Accordingly, these shares will be able to be freely sold in the public market upon issuance, subject to existing lock-up or market standoff agreements, volume limitations under Rule 144 for our executive officers and directors, and applicable vesting requirements.
+Accordingly, these shares will be able to be freely sold in the public market upon issuance, subject to volume limitations under Rule 144 for our executive officers and directors and applicable vesting requirements.